This is the month-by-month information you should consider for your apiary, with thanks to Irish Bee Supplies.

 - Look for visible excreta on the top bars, which is a sign of dysentery.

 - Do not look at the brood nest too early or the bees may get over excited and kill the queen.
 Wait for a good warm day and you should be able to inspect your bees safely.
+As a rule of thumb a temperature of 14C is what you want.

 - Keep an eye on colonies, which will be expanding quickly this month.
+Some colonies will be ahead of others so use equalisation to make your colonies all roughly the same size.

 - Add a super over a queen excluder when the brood box is full of bees.